-- 11. The Stakeholder Engagement Plan (SEP) identifies stakeholders with a primary interest the project as well as stakeholders who have a secondary interest in the project.
-Primary stakeholders who have a have a direct interest and/or involvement in the project include the Ministry of Finance and Public Service and investment firms in the global bond market. - 12.
-The SEP targets key actors in the Bond market such as hedge fund managers, insurance companies and other relevant institutional actors in global international markets leading up to the launch of the Bond.
-The SEP is focused on information disclosure to these stakeholders, including methods through which this information will be disclosed but not limited to: the mention of the project in the budget; a virtual roadshow for potential investors preceding the launch; and future social media posts for Jamaican and global stakeholders.
+- 11. The Stakeholder Engagement Plan (SEP) identifies stakeholders with both primary and secondary interest in the project.
+Primary stakeholders who have a direct interest and/or involvement in the project include the Ministry of Finance and Public Service and investment institutions in the international capital markets(ICM). - 12.
+Leading up to the launch of the Bond, the SEP will target key investors in the ICM such as hedge fund managers, insurance companies and other relevant investors.
+The SEP is focused on information disclosure to these stakeholders, including methods through which this information will be disclosed but not limited to: the inclusion of the project in the budget; a virtual roadshow for potential investors preceding the launch; and future social media posts for Jamaican and international stakeholders.